GilsonLabUCSD/pAPRika/README.md

 ## Determine the number of windows

-Before we add the restraints, it is helpful to set the $\lambda$ fractions that control the strength of the force constants during attach and release, and to define the distances for the pulling phase.
+Before we add the restraints, it is helpful to set the λ fractions that control the strength of the force constants during attach and release, and to define the distances for the pulling phase.

-The attach fractions go from 0 to 1 and we place more points at the bottom of the range to sample the curvature of $dU/d \lambda$.
-Next, we generally apply a distance restraint until the guest is ~18 Angstroms away from the host, in increments of 0.4 Angstroms.
-This distance should be at least twice the Lennard-Jones cutoff in the system.
+The attach fractions go from 0 to 1 and we place more points at the bottom of the range to sample the curvature of ∂U/∂λ.
+Next, we generally apply a distance restraint until the guest is about 18 Å away from the host, in increments of 0.4 Å. This distance should be at least twice the Lennard-Jones cutoff in the system.
 These values have worked well for us, but this is one aspect that should be carefully checked for new systems.

 ```python